 There are two lines, one for take-out and one for dining in.
 Yong He Do Jian has everything from breakfast sandwiches with egg and crueller (shao bing), sweet or savory soy milk, rice rolls (fan tuan) and steamed dumplings.

-Now on to lunch and dinner good eats.
+Now on to lunch and dinner good eats in central Taipei.
 Taiwanese food largely consists of carbs: noodles, dumplings, and rice.
 I must have had at least one bowl of noodles every day.
-Let’s start with one of Taiwan’s most famous dish, beef stew noodles.
+Let’s start with one of Taiwan’s most famous dishes, beef stew noodles.
 Located 5 minutes away from the Zhong Xiao station, walk down the street above to the restaurant named Wang’s.
 If you see a small park to the right, you’ve come to the right place!